MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_SaveLocation** - An abstract categorization of the location of a file like "SharePoint", "OneDrive", "Local", "WOPI", etc., and explicitly not the actual location of the file.

 - **Data_SaveOperationType** - A numerical value defined by Apple's NSSaveOperationType group of values.

-#### Office.DocsUI.PaywallControl.PreSignInFRE

-This is critical usage telemetry for the upsell in the First Run Experience for unsigned users.
-This event captures the first-run sign-in metrics.
-The data will be used to infer insights for the pre sign-in and understand if the user is continuing to the next stage in the user flow.

-The following fields are collected:

-- **EventDate** - Timestamp of the event occurrence

-- **FunnelPoint** - Enumerator to indicate where user is in this experiment funnel.
-The enumerator will tell if user sees the treatment and drops off or not.

-- **SessionID** - Globally Unique Identifier to connect events by session

-#### Office.DocsUI.PaywallControl.UserImageClicked

-This event measures telemetry to see if users are trying to complete an action by clicking on a user avatar.
-This data will be used to measure how many users interact with the avatar icon to assess the need for a follow-up experience upon tap.

-The following fields are collected:

-- **EventDate** -Timestamp of the event occurrence

-- **SessionID** - Globally Unique Identifier to connect events by session

 #### Office.DocsUI.SharingUI.CloudUpsellShown